openshift/enhancements/enhancements/installer/openstack-ipi-failure-domains.md

 For organizations where service availability is a concern, networking architectures are usually more modern than what we can find in a traditional datacenter.
 For example, the "Spine and Leaf" design is a recommended choice when deploying OpenStack at scale.
 In this architecture, each leaf (lower-level access switch) is connected to multiple spines (upper-level core switch) in a full mesh.
 The latency becomes predictable, there is no more bottleneck and overall the resilience is improved.
 Each leaf brings their own network fabrics that are usually using their own power units.
 Also each network fabric manages their its own Layer-2 domain, and therefore network subnets.
-Routing protocols are usually used so applications can communicate each other in the datacenter, since they don't live within the same domain anymore.
+Routing protocols are usually used so applications can communicate with each other in the datacenter, since they don't live within the same domain anymore.

-In this enhancement, we would like to support the deployment of OpenShift into multiple subnets from day 1, using IPI.
+We want to allow the OpenShift admins to make use of this topology when deploying via IPI and also provide higher resilience and performance for their clusters.

-To accomplish this, the OpenStack administrator will pre-create a Routed Provider Network and one or multiple subnets per leaf, which will be linked to an Availability Zone, here called Failure Domain for a better understanding.
+This enhancement proposes to support the deployment of OpenShift into multiple subnets from day 1, using IPI on OpenStack platform.

-Each Failure Domain will have its own network subnet and storage resources used by OpenShift.
+To accomplish this, we introduce an OpenStack platform scoped property combining compute and storage Availability Zones and subnets to represent Failure Domains.
+We allow referencing these failure domains in the Control Plane and Compute Machine Pools.

 This feature will remove the limitation that we have today in BYON (Bring your own network) which is the support of a single primary subnet for the machines on day 1.
 We want to be able to deploy the cluster across multiple subnets and storage sources, where each resource live in a given Failure Domain.

 ## Motivation